How to Get a Green Card

 • Sample Form I-751, Petition to Remove Conditions on Residence

-• Sample Form N-600, Application for Certificate of Citizenship
+• Sample Form N-600K, Application for Citizenship and Issuance of Certificate Under Section 322

-• Sample Form I-600A, Application for Advance Processing of Orphan Petition
+• Sample Form I-600A, Application for Advance Processing of an Orphan Petition

 • Sample Form I-589, Application for Asylum and for Withholding of Removal